aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/migration-to-keyspaces/README.md

-# Migration to Amazon Keyspaces without a hassle
+# Migration to Amazon Keyspaces from Apache Cassandra
 This example provides scala scripts for migrating the Cassandra workload to Amazon Keyspaces (for Apache Cassandra) using AWS Glue.
 This allows you to migrate data from the Cassandra cluster to Amazon Keyspaces without setting up and provisioning a spark cluster.

 ## Prerequisites
 * Cassandra source table
 * Amazon Keyspaces's target table to replicate the workload
 * Amazon S3 bucket to store intermediate parquet files with incremental data changes
 * Amazon S3 bucket to store job configuration and scripts

 ## Getting started
 ### Create a target keyspace and table in Amazon Keyspaces Console

 `CREATE KEYSPACE target_keyspace WITH replication = {'class': 'SingleRegionStrategy'}`